Forms

 form_share_recipient | Required.
 Email address of the recipient.
 Must be a valid email address of an existing Healthie member. |

-Returns shareCustomModuleFormPayload
+Returns shareCustomModuleFormPayload.

 Onboarding Flows

-The Onboarding Flow Object
+Section titled “Onboarding Flows”The Onboarding Flow Object

-{ "id": "1", "name": "Intake flow", "has_forms_after_welcome": true, "is_multiple_providers": true, "onboarding_items": [ // an array of OnboardingItem documents ]}
+Section titled “The Onboarding Flow Object”{ "id": "1", "name": "Intake flow", "has_forms_after_welcome": true, "is_multiple_providers": true, "onboarding_items": [ // an array of OnboardingItem documents ]}Onboarding Flows are OnboardingFlow objects.
+Onboarding Flows can be associated with zero or more User Groups.

-Onboarding Flows consist of OnboardingItem
+Onboarding Flows consist of OnboardingItem documents.

 You can view the full list of available fields here.